oscimp/oscimpDigital/doc/tutorials/redpitaya/3-PLPS/README.md

 bitstream has been used to configure the FPGA) and the kernel module is loaded.
 The last step is to fetch data from userspace: `./tutorial3_us`

-whos execution will generate a binary data file loaded in GNU/Octave with
+whos execution will generate a binary data in /tmp/data.bin file.
+You can copy this file in the nfs folder and analyze these data on your host computer with GNU/Octave with the following lines

 ``` octave
 f=fopen('data.bin')
 d=fread(f,inf,'int16');
 plot(d(2:2:end));
 ```

+> (you may need to grant you privileges on the data.bin file on your host computer to import the data in Octave.
+> One way to do so is to use the command `chmod uga+rw data.bin` as root)

 providing a result as exhibited in Fig. [4](#adc) in which the input of the ADC is directly connected to the non-differential to differential